KazutoKiritoKirigaya/chess-ai/README.md

 # Chess AI

-This is a chess AI game developed utilising the Pygame library in Python.
+This is a AI Chess game developed using the Pygame library in Python.
 The game boasts a graphical chessboard where players can engage in matches against an AI opponent that employs simple chess logic.

 ## Table of Contents